-Will the Swiss say yes to boosting renewables and banning nuclear power?
+Swiss give green light for renewables and nuclear phase out

-Voters on Sunday will decide on a new energy law that aims to promote renewable energy, ban new nuclear power plants and lower energy consumption.
+Voters have endorsed a new energy law that aims to promote renewable energy, ban new nuclear power plants and lower energy consumption.

+Final results show just over 58% of voters on Sunday coming out in favour of the Energy Strategy programme.

+Supporters said the result is a "historic step for Switzerland", while opponents have warned of a shortage of energy supplies in winter.

-Even though the Energy Strategy 2050external link was approved by parliament last year, it comes to a vote since it was challenged by the conservative right Swiss People’s Party.
-It is also opposed by parts of the Swiss business community and some environmental groups.
+The Energy Strategy 2050external link was approved by parliament last year, but the rightwing Swiss People's Party challenged it to a nationwide vote.
+The reform was also opposed by parts of the Swiss business community and some environmental groups.

-The strategy foresees the gradual transition to a nuclear-free energy supply.
+Felix Müri, one parliamentarian opposed to the amended law, said on Sunday he is convinced the price of the reform is much higher for consumers than predicted.

 The government initiated the policy change following the 2011 nuclear accident at Fukushima in Japan.

-Supporters say the law will make Switzerland less dependent on energy imports while maintaining its high supply standard.
-They argue it will also help reduce Switzerland’s energy-related environmental impact.

-The Energy Strategy aims to increase solar, wind, biomass and geothermal energy output and provides additional subsidies to loss-making hydroelectric utilities.
-Nuclear power would be phased out gradually, starting in 2019.
-The country’s five reactors would be shut down if no longer deemed safe by the nuclear watchdog.
+The output of solar, wind, biomass and geothermal energy will be increased and hydroelectric utilities can hope for additional subsidies.

+Nuclear power will be phased out gradually, starting in 2019.
+The country’s five reactors will be shut down if no longer deemed safe by the nuclear watchdog.

 Nuclear power accounts for about 38% of energy produced in Switzerland.